mattgfisch/autogenics-client-project/README.md

 ## Install:
 *Fill In Later
 ### How to open coverage report:
-* In the command line:
+* In the command line run:

 ```
-run $ open coverage/index.html
+$ open coverage/index.html
 ```

 ## Use: